hanatos/vkdt/src/pipe/modules/colour/readme.md

 * `gamut` the gamut can be left untouched, projected to spectral locus, rec2020, or rec709
 * `picked` what to do with the picked input colour, if it is connected to the `picked` connector. it can be used as source for white balancing and/or deflickering.
-* `matrix` IDT mode: use the image matrix or a selection of presets, or the colour lut.
+* `matrix` input device transform mode: use the image matrix or a selection of presets, or the colour lut.
 * `temp` if a clut is used, this allows to blend between the two illuminants. usually this is illuminant A and D65 and reflected in the values of the temperature here.
 * `white` the white balance destination colour